chafey/dicom-parser-rs/README.md

 * Consider adding FilterHandler that filters out handler calls for specific attributes.
 * Consider adding TagCancelHandler to cancel parsing on specific tag (or tags)
 * Consider making a cancelled parse resumable?
 Should work given that the parser is streaming capable
+* Add P10StreamParser which provides a simplified interface for stream parsing by buffering data from incomplete parses
+* Add a handler that aggregates mutliple data callbacks into a single buffer (requires change to make data streamble first)

 ## Refactorings